alansname1/alansname1.github.io/README.md

 ## About

-Free Typing Test Online provides educational resources for students, professionals, educators, and anyone looking to improve their keyboard skills.
-The website focuses on practical, easy-to-follow content that helps users build speed, accuracy, consistency, and confidence while typing.
+Free Typing Test Online provides practical educational resources for students, professionals, educators, and anyone looking to improve their keyboard skills.
+The website focuses on helping users build typing speed, accuracy, consistency, and confidence through free, easy-to-follow lessons, exercises, and typing tests.

 All resources are completely free to use, with no registration or subscription required.